Cease and desist: Notable cease and desist letters

-2010s
+United States

+To prevent genericizing and potential loss of its trademark, Google has discouraged use of the word google as a verb, particularly when used as a synonym for general web searching.
+On February 23, 2003, Google sent a cease and desist letter to Paul McFedries, creator of Word Spy, a website that tracks neologisms.
+In an article in The Washington Post, Frank Ahrens discussed the letter he received from a Google lawyer that demonstrated "appropriate" and "inappropriate" ways to use the verb google.

 Author Patrick Wensink used Jack Daniel's famous branding without licensing as a cover for his 2012 book Broken Piano for President.
-Jack Daniel's requested only future printing of the book to have the cover changed and offered compensation.
+Jack Daniel's requested only future printings of the book to have the cover changed and offered compensation.

+In September 2012, AwardWallet, TripIt and MileWise received a number of cease and desist letters from American Airlines, Delta, United Airlines and Southwest Airlines, demanding that companies discontinue accessing their websites for tracking clients' miles rewards programs.

-In 2017, a cease and desist letter sent by Netflix for an unauthorized Stranger Things-related bar event was noted by news outlets such as Fortune and Quartz for its humorous wording.
+In 2017, a cease and desist letter sent by Netflix for an unauthorized Stranger Things–related bar event was noted by news outlets such as Fortune and Quartz for its humorous wording.